Montreal, Wisconsin: History

 Montreal was originally incorporated as the Village of Hamilton, on or about 1917, and was the first village formed in Iron County.

-Montreal, as it was named upon its incorporation as a city on April 1, 1924, was named for the Montreal Mining Company, which had several iron ore mines in the area during the late 1800s.
+Montreal, as it was named upon its incorporation as a city on April 1, 1924, was named for the Montreal Mining Company, which had several iron ore mines in the area during the late 1800s, itself named for the nearby Montreal River.
 During the early 1900s, miners settled near the mine shaft and leased the land from the mining company.
 However, in 1918, in order to retain workers, the company initiated a program that rented pre-fabricated homes to miners.
 The Montreal Company Location Historic District, which includes several of these company town houses, was added to the National Register of Historic Places in 1980 as a national example of industrial community planning.
 The ore deposits left from Montreal's mining days can still be seen from Wisconsin Highway 77.

 An area iron mine operated by Oglebay Norton Corporation was, at the time of its closing in 1962, the deepest iron mine in the world, with a vertical depth of 4335 feet.

 Neighborhoods

 Gile

 Gile is a neighborhood of Montreal which was once its own unincorporated community.
 It was named for Gordon H. Gile, a local mine owner.
 The community originally developed as a sawmill village.
 Even though it is part of Montreal, Gile has its own post office with ZIP code: 54525.
-Gile is located .75 mi to the east-southeast of Montreal, along the Gile Flowage, a shallow lake formed by a dam on the West Fork of the Montreal River.
+Gile is located 0.75 mi to the east-southeast of Montreal, along the Gile Flowage, a shallow lake formed by a dam on the West Fork of the Montreal River.

 Germania

-Germania is another neighborhood of Montreal, which at one time was its own rail depot/unincorporated community along the railroad line that used to pass through Montreal.
+Germania is another neighborhood of Montreal.
+At one time, it was its own rail depot/unincorporated community along the railroad line that used to pass through Montreal.